You are here

 Human Origins Hits the Road!

-The Smithsonian Institution’s Human Origins Program is proud to present a new traveling exhibit, Exploring Human Origins: What Does It Mean To Be Human?
-Developed in partnership with the American Library Association and made possible by a grant from the John Templeton Foundation and support from the Peter Buck Human Origins Fund (Smithsonian), this exhibit will offer the content of the Smithsonian's Hall of Human Origins to communities around the country by bringing this temporary exhibition to 19 public libraries.
-The exhibit tour began March 31, 2015, and will be completed April 28, 2017.
-The exhibition and its associated public events, including formal community conversations and science programs, will engage audiences to explore the wonder of the scientific discoveries concerning human evolution and how these findings connect to diverse personal and societal perspectives about who we are as a species and why it matters.
+The Smithsonian Institution’s Human Origins Program has completed its first tour across the U.S. with the traveling exhibit, Exploring Human Origins: What Does It Mean To Be Human?
+Developed in partnership with the American Library Association and made possible by a grant from the John Templeton Foundation and support from the Peter Buck Human Origins Fund (Smithsonian), this exhibit offered the content of the Smithsonian's Hall of Human Origins to communities around the country by bringing this temporary exhibition to 19 public libraries.
+The exhibit tour began March 31, 2015, and was completed April 28, 2017.
+The exhibition and its associated public events, including formal community conversations and science programs, engaged audiences to explore the wonder of the scientific discoveries concerning human evolution and how these findings connect to diverse personal and societal perspectives about who we are as a species and why it matters.

-The purpose of this traveling exhibit and accompanying programming is to further a national discussion, through community conversations, on the life sciences and to build opportunities for audiences to connect their personal lives and viewpoints with the scientific exploration of human origins.
-The exhibit will be hosted by a diverse range of communities across the nation, from major urban centers to more rural areas that may not otherwise have access to the kind of content and programming the tour will provide.
+The purpose of this traveling exhibit and accompanying programming was to further a national discussion, through community conversations, on the life sciences and to build opportunities for audiences to connect their personal lives and viewpoints with the scientific exploration of human origins.
+The exhibit was hosted by a diverse range of communities across the nation, from major urban centers to more rural areas that had few opportunities to otherwise access the research discoveries and programming the tour provided.
 To tailor the experience of this exhibition to different locations, each library has assembled a panel of community members from diverse religious, educational, civic, scientific, and other backgrounds.
-These consultation panels will help create unique programming for each library as well as assist in facilitating the community discussions and other programs.
+These consultation panels helped create unique programming for each library and assisted in facilitating the community discussions and other programs.

-Exploring Human Origins features a 1200-square-foot display with panels, interactive kiosks, engaging media presentations, 3D skull casts, and a life-sized Neanderthal mother and child statue.
-The exhibition is designed to communicate compelling messages concerning the emergence over time of the defining features of Homo sapiens and the relationship of our species to the natural world.
-In contrast to a focus on particular fossils and species, our exhibition is an invitation to explore the milestones in the evolutionary journey of becoming human – from walking upright, creating technology, and living in variable climates to developments of the brain, society, symbolic language, and the exceptional presence humans have become in the history of life.
+Exploring Human Origins featured a 1200-square-foot display with panels, interactive kiosks, engaging media presentations, 3D skull casts, and a life-sized Neanderthal mother and child statue.
+The exhibition was designed to communicate compelling messages concerning the emergence over time of the defining features of Homo sapiens and the relationship of our species to the natural world.
+In contrast to a focus on particular fossils and species, our exhibition invited library patrons to explore the milestones in the evolutionary journey of becoming human – from walking upright, creating technology, and living in variable climates to developments of the brain, society, symbolic language, and the exceptional presence humans have become in the history of life.

-In seeking to promote a respectful national dialogue about human evolution, the exhibit tour invites conversations at the local level.
-One of the highlighted programs of Exploring Human Origins will be an evening community conversation titled “Exploring the Meanings of Human Evolution: A Community Conversation”, led by Dr. Connie Bertka and Dr. Jim Miller, the co-chairs of the Smithsonian's Human Origins Broader Social Impacts Committee (BSIC), and members of the Smithsonian staff.
+In seeking to promote a respectful national dialogue about human evolution, the exhibit tour invited conversations at the local level.
+One of the highlighted programs of Exploring Human Origins was an evening community conversation titled “Exploring the Meanings of Human Evolution: A Community Conversation”, led by Dr. Connie Bertka and Dr. Jim Miller, the co-chairs of the Smithsonian's Human Origins Broader Social Impacts Committee, and members of the Smithsonian staff.
 The discomfort felt by many people about evolution, particularly at the nexus of scientific and religious perspectives, has resulted in a lack of opportunities for the public to participate in conversations that encourage discussion of both the science of paleoanthropology and personal understandings of human origins.
-Our approach aims to address openly the variety of religious and cultural perspectives that intersect with scientific findings on human evolution, and to create room for discussions through civil and open dialogue that invites the public to voice their personal insights.
-In addition, we seek to explore with the public the idea that scientific and religious perspectives on human evolution need not inherently conflict, and that excitement about human origins research is not limited to scientists.
+Our approach aimed to address openly the variety of religious and cultural perspectives that intersect with scientific findings on human evolution, and to create room for discussions through civil and open dialogue that invites the public to voice their personal insights.
+In addition, we sought to explore with the public the idea that scientific and religious perspectives on human evolution need not inherently conflict, and that excitement about human origins research is not limited to scientists.

-An afternoon or evening science program titled “Exploring Human Origins: What does it mean to be human?” will be offered in each community.
-Dr. Rick Potts will give a general public talk about the latest research in human evolution and provide an overview of the exhibit’s themes and messages.
-An initial conversation invites the audience to offer their own perspectives on the exhibit’s theme of what it means to be human.
+An afternoon or evening science program titled “Exploring Human Origins: What does it mean to be human?” was offered in each community.
+Dr. Rick Potts gave a general public talk about the latest research in human evolution and provided an overview of the exhibit’s themes and messages.
+An initial conversation invited the audience to offer their own perspectives on the exhibit’s theme of what it means to be human.
 The talk explores how fossils, archeological finds, and genetic studies shed light on our connection with the natural world and the origins of sharing, caring, and innovation.

-There will be a half-day educators’ workshop for science educators in the area (teachers, museum educators, homeschoolers, etc.).
-The workshop offers a unique opportunity for local educators to converse about how to present the subject of human evolution.
-Dr. Briana Pobiner, who leads the Human Origin Program’s Education and Outreach efforts, will discuss educational approaches developed by the Smithsonian with input from Dr. Connie Bertka, co-chair of the Smithsonian’s Broader Social Impacts Committee.
-The workshop gives educators an opportunity to express their experiences, conflicts, and apprehensions about teaching human evolution.
-The workshop will also introduce local teachers to the online, print, and other resources the Smithsonian will make available to them and their students, as well as a set of skull replicas that will be left in each community after the exhibit leaves for continued educational use.
+There was a two-to-four hour educators’ workshop for area science educators (teachers, museum educators, homeschoolers, etc.).
+The workshop offered a unique opportunity for local educators to converse about how to present the subject of human evolution.
+Dr. Briana Pobiner, who leads the Human Origin Program’s Education and Outreach efforts, discussed educational approaches developed by the Smithsonian with input from Dr. Connie Bertka, co-chair of the Smithsonian’s Broader Social Impacts Committee.
+The workshop provided educators an opportunity to express their experiences, conflicts, and apprehensions about teaching human evolution.
+The workshop also introduced local educators to the online, print, and other resources the Smithsonian made available to them and their students, as well as a set of skull replicas that was donated to each community for ongoiong educational use.

-In addition to these programs, libraries will host at least one other program per week while the exhibition is on display.
-These programs may include book discussion groups, panel discussions, children’s activities, lectures on a variety of subjects relevant to human evolution, and more.
+In addition to these programs, all of the libraries hosted additional programs before, during, and after the exhibition was on display.
+These programs often include book discussion groups, documentary screenings, panel discussions, children’s activities, lectures on a variety of subjects relevant to human evolution, and more.

 Orange County Library; Orlando, FL May 9–June 5, 2015